vaskarojha/news-portal-requirement-3-/README.md

-# AIDb Alternative framework All requirements are covered as required:
+# AIDb Alternative framework:: All requirements are covered as required:

 * Data validations

 * Stylesheet and layouts* git push -u origin master

 * Internationalization

-*